drn/zoomwin-vim/README.md

 Contains an update script to allow easy updates of the ZoomWin version.

-I don't claim ownership if the contained code.
+I don't claim ownership of the contained code.
 All credit goes to Dr. Chip.